HyungJune/A-hour-per-day-node-js/README.md

 To fix it, I use my own PC IP address and it works.
 I don't know why it occurs and is caused.

+[16/02/02] The above problem is casuded due to the version of socket.io module.
+I change the version 1.x to 0.9.

  * 16/02/02 Chat Project using WebSocket finished

-I uses socket.io and version 0.9
+I use socket.io and version 0.9